flaming-codes/crane-app/services/og-img-gen/README.md

 Make sure you have the currently selected version from `/.nvmrc` installed.
 You can run `nvm use` to switch to the correct version if you have nvm installed.

 - [Node.js](https://nodejs.org/en/) (v18.x)

+If not present, copy the contents of `.env.example` to `.env`.
+Replace the path to your local Chromium executable in the `CHROME_BIN` variable if necessary.

 ### Installation